epiijs/cruorin/README.md

 ![cruorin1](https://raw.githubusercontent.com/gaapx/cruorin/master/docs/cruorin1.svg)

 `Cruorin` provides an efficient proxy mechanism by reducing concurrent requests into one request and exposes necessary hooks to control the proxy flow and cache policy.
-All hooks only operate simplify request and response concept called `IncomingMessage` and `OutgonigMessage`.
+All hooks only operate simplified object of request and response called `IncomingMessage` and `OutgoingMessage`.

 `Cruorin` only proxy and cache `GET` requests.
 Cache will be persisted by writing to file and cache key is hash of incoming message URL with host.